hugogirard/durableFunctionFormRecognizer/README.md

 Go back to the resource group in Azure, you will see two function, one starting with fnc-model-trainer and the other called fnc-processor.  **Click** on the function **fnc-model-trainer**.

+Now click on the Functions item to the left menu.